vibe-d/webchat-tutorial/tutorial/tutorial.md

 The `#{Json(...)}` there uses the [JSON module](http://vibed.org/api/vibe.data.json) to wrap a string as a `Json` value and then converts that back to a string.
 This will create a proper quoted string that, because it's JSON, is also valid JavaScript code.

-Finally, the form needs get an `onsubmit` attribute, so that the WebSocket code is used instead of actually submitting the form:
+Finally, the form needs to get an `onsubmit` attribute, so that the WebSocket code is used instead of actually submitting the form:

 ```Diet
 form(action="room", method="POST", onsubmit="return sendMessage()")